udialter/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm is a PhD student at York University’s [Quantitative Methods](https://qm.info.yorku.ca/) in the Psychology Department.
+I'm a PhD student at York University’s [Quantitative Methods program](https://qm.info.yorku.ca/) in the Psychology Department.
 I am interested in equivalence testing, accuracy in parameter estimation, effect sizes, and Monte Carlo simulations.
 In addition, I'm very passionate about teaching statistics, data science, programming, and philosophy of science.
 I strongly advocate for open-science practices, replicable and reproducible research, and I am an avid R user.